 SHSU Charter School students are expected to adhere to dress and grooming standards that do not distract from learning.
 If at any time a student's appearance distracts from the learning environment, he or she will be asked to change the clothing, hairstyle, or grooming to be more conducive to the goal of learning.
-Students are expected to wear appropriate athletic shoes for PE and play.
-For increased safety, each student will need to wear an SHSU Charter School shirt on learning excursions/study trips.
+The dress guidelines below apply to both male and female students.
+If your child comes to school in violation of this code, you will be contacted to bring them a change of clothes or shoes.
+Students should wear clothing that allows them to move freely during recess or P.E. without discomfort or embarrassment for themselves and others.